 Sharing content through your company’s website provides many benefits.
 It provides a valuable resource for customers and prospects to educate themselves about your products and activities related to your products.
 It positions your company as an industry leader and builds awareness and advocacy for your brand.
 Strategic content also provides SEO benefits.
 Strategic content drives relevant traffic to your website.
 Building strategic content around keywords and phrases that your customers and prospects are searching for online puts your company on Search Engine Results Pages that you may not have otherwise been on and drives new traffic to your site.

 Content Marketing needs PR to make sure it’s seen and its messages are heard by the right people.
 If those people include journalists, bloggers and online influencers then your content acts like your own press release on a global and multi-platformed scale.
 Whether your video goes viral, or the FT picks up an interesting blog, you are generating publicity and organically building important media contacts.

 It’s all about strategy

-In 2016, the customer journey is a multi-channel experience from awareness to final purchase.
+The customer journey is a multi-channel experience from awareness to final purchase.
 As Google’s ZMOT model depicts, people will access information about a brand using print media, digital, TV and radio, word of mouth and, if applicable, in-store.
 Campaigns should not be a one-man band of PR or Content Marketing or Digital; to succeed they must be a perfect marriage of the three.
 Consistent messaging, defined roles, and a targeted integrated strategy is the name of the game.

 Measurement and ROI